Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Introduction

-In this paper, we present a geometric approach to the hamiltonization problem.
-In particular, we give solutions to the hamiltonization problem for vector fields on orientable manifolds with sufficient first integrals, and also for vector fields admitting first integrals that are not necessarily regular.
-In the latter case, this improves the Hojman construction and the approach of \cite{AHA-06}.
+In this paper, we present a geometric approach to the hamiltonization problem for vector fields (admitting zeroes, in general).
+In particular, we give positive answers to the hamiltonization problem for vector fields on orientable manifolds with sufficient first integrals, and also for vector fields admitting first integrals that are not necessarily regular.
+In the latter case, this improves the Hojman construction and the approach of~\cite{AHA-06}.
 Furthermore, we provide solutions to the hamiltonization problem for Lie group actions in some particular cases.

-Here, we have coined the term \emph{hamiltonizable} to refer to a vector field for which it is possible to solve the hamiltonization problem.
+Our first result deals with vector fields on an $m$-dimensional manifold admitting $m-1$ first integrals.
+We show that such vector fields are Hamiltonian with respect to $m-1$ Poisson structures defined on the open set where the first integrals are independent.
+More precisely, in Theorem \ref{teo:IntegrableHam} we prove that if a vector field~$X$ has $m-1$ first integrals $h_1,h_2,\dots, h_{m-1}$ functionally independent on a open dense set $U$, then there exist $m-1$ Poisson structures $\pi_1,\dots, \pi_{m-1}$ on $U$ with rank at most two such that